jenkinsci/pipeline-agent-build-history-plugin/README.md

 a run.
 The plugin adds a link in a jobs sidepanel to a view with an `Extended Build History`.
 For each run all the used agents are listed, together with the label expression used in the `node` step declaration and the duration of the `node` step.
 When more than one agent was used in a run, click on the down arrow to show all used agents of that run.
+The number of runs is now limited to 40 with paging buttons on the right that allow to jump to the start/end.
+Alternatively you can directly jump to a run via the input field at the top.

+Runs can be filtered by result and/or by agent used.

 ![trend.png](docs/trend.png)